andrewpbray/math-141-2016-fall/problem-sets.md

 **PS3**: Please work through number 1 - 7 and 11 [here]({{ site.baseurl }}/assets/week-03/ps3.pdf).
 The remaining problems will be with PS4.

 **PS4**: Please work through the exercises found [here]({{ site.baseurl }}/assets/week-04/ps4.pdf).
 This PS is due Friday, 9/23.

+**PS5**:  Read the article on fivethirtyeight.com about sentencing (written last fall) <a href = "http://fivethirtyeight.com/features/prison-reform-risk-assessment/" target = "_blank">here</a> and answer the questions [here]({{ site.baseurl }}/problem-sets/ps5-sentencing/).
+Also, please work through problems 1, 2, 3, 5, 7, and 10 in the Exercises at the end of Chapter 2.